abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 - https://www.baeldung.com/java-completablefuture

 ## ThreadLocal
 Store isolated data per thread.
-We just need to declare a `ThreadLocal` variable, and an isolated copy is made per thread which is exclusively accessible to only that thread.
+We just need to declare a `ThreadLocal` variable , and an isolated copy is made per thread which is exclusively accessible to only that thread.

+The `ThreadLocal` itself akes minimal space, doesn't actually allocate memory for variable, the variable is actually allocated memory when thread calls `threadLocalValue.get()` inside it.

 ```java
 public class Example {